Leather Buying Guide

 Making Responsible Choices

 Understanding the origin of the materials is crucial when buying leather.
 Unfortunately, many leather products on the market lack transparency regarding the source of the animals and the tanning process.
 At Leatherbox, we prioritize making informed choices that benefit people, animals, and the environment.
-We value certifications such as the Leather Working Group and Leather Naturally, which ensure ethical and sustainable practices throughout the supply chain.
+We value certifications such as the Leather Working Group and Leather Natural, which ensure ethical and sustainable practices throughout the supply chain.

 If you share our commitment to responsible sourcing, we encourage you to explore the specifications provided for each leather type.
 These details will give you valuable insights into the origin and sustainability aspects of the leather.

-Tulip Collectie | Dun En Soepel Nappa Kalfsleer Leer
+Dream Collectie | Soepel Nappa Rundleer In Vele Kleuren Leer

-Understanding the Difference:
+Understanding the Difference

 Full Grain Leather vs. Split Leather